Curricular Practical Training (CPT)

-5. Most programs/departments will have the program coordinator submit the final documents to the Graduate Academic Service Office on your behalf after the director/chair reviews and signs.
-This is the preferred method.
-However, if your program returns the CPT documents to you directly, please submit the Application for CPT Form, offer letter, and proposal to Tori for final review.
+5. Programs/departments should submit the final signed document to the Graduate Academic Service Office after the director/chair reviews and signs.
+If your program returns the CPT documents to you directly, please submit the Application for CPT Form, offer letter, and proposal to your program admin for final review.
+It will then be sent to Tori for school processing.
 Please allow 5-7 business days for Engineering’s review of all documents.
 If anything further is needed you will be informed.

 Upon final approval as indicated above from Engineering, you will be registered for course credit during the term of the CPT.
 Master’s students will be registered for EAS 8970, and Ph.D. students will be registered for EAS 8980.

 6. Once step #5 is complete, you will receive an email to verify Engineering’s approval with the next steps you will need for requesting CPT online through International Student and Scholar Services using the online F-1 Curricular Practical Training Form.
-Once given approval by Engineering for your CPT, you are responsible to complete the iPenn curricular practical training (CPT) authorization request with Penn’s International Student and Scholar Services (ISSS).
+Do NOT complete this step until given approval by Tori via email.
 Processing time by ISSS is typically up to 5 business days.
 Students cannot begin any work until they have received the CPT authorization from ISSS.